How do I find out how many CE hours I have?

 A. Use the IAR Education Lookup to look up your record of classes taken through IAR sponsored classes.
 If you have any questions regarding the information, you may call Becky Carver at 217/529-2600.
 If you need information regarding classes taken at other sponsored schools, you will need to contact the Illinois Department of Financial and Professional Regulation (IDFPR), Division of Professional Regulation, Bureau of Real Estate at 217/785-9300 or visit their website.

-Q. How do I become an appraiser?
-Where may I find Pre-License appraisal classes?
+Q. How do I find information about appraisal licensing?

 Q. What are the requirements for obtaining my Real Estate License in Illinois?

 A. Broker License: To qualify for an Illinois Real Estate Broker License in the State of Illinois you must be at least 21 years old, a high school graduate or equivalent (G.E.D.), successfully complete the required coursework and pass the state licensing exam.
 Effective May 1, 2011 the Broker license category replaced the former Salesperson license category.

 The new Broker license has the same privileges of the previous Salesperson license category, but requires additional education to include 90 hours of pre-license education, 15 of which must be interactive (classroom or webinar) and 30 hours of post-license education.
 The 90 hours would include a 75-hour Broker Pre-license Topics course and a 15-hour Broker Pre-license Applied Real Estate Principles Interactive course.
 Classroom, Online and Home Study Pre-license options >